 Due to the concerns regarding the COVID-19 pandemic, the Pottsville Housing Authority has closed its administrative offices to the general public.
 We are committed to doing everything we can to ensure the health and well-being of our housing program participants, our staff and the public while continuing to serve the housing needs of the city of Pottsville.
 We did not make this decision lightly but feel we need to observe the following limited operations until further notice.

 WORK ORDERS: We will continue to complete emergency work orders, but if anyone in the unit is sick or exhibiting symptoms of COVID-19, please let us know so that we may take extra precautions.
-We will not be completing non-emergency work orders that involve entering individual units until further notice.
-However, please continue to notify us of any work order related needs, and we will determine if it is an emergency.
-If not, we will respond as soon as it is safe to do so without compromising health and safety.
-Please call at 570-628-2702.
+All family members should be masked or in another room while the inspection is performed.

 RENT: Rent continues to be due on or before the first of the month.
+Please mail or drop of payments through the mail slot in the front door of the PHA office.
 If you are experiencing issues paying rent, please contact us immediately at (570) 628-2702.
 We are here to help!

 INCOME CHANGES: Income changes will continue to be processed with income decreases receiving priority.
 If any resident/participant experience a change in income, report it via email to firstname.lastname@example.org.
 Changes may also be reported by calling (570) 628-2702 or via written notices at the development offices.
 Please contact us within a week if you do not receive a response from us and let us know that a change has been reported and a rent adjustment is needed.